Linear Kelvin Wave Predictions in the $z\to 0$ Limit: Kelvin Green's Function for Linear Potential Flow

 where $\vec x_f$ is the field evaluation point and $\vec x_p\!'=(x_p,y_p,-z_p)$ is the image point reflected across $z=0$.
-As in \cite{noblesse_neumannmichell_2013}, we have combined all of the near-field terms together, and fast surrogates are known for its efficient evaluation, such as in \cite{newman_evaluation_1987}.
+As in \cite{noblesse_neumannmichell_2013}, we have combined the near-field terms together, and fast surrogates are known for their efficient evaluation, such as in \cite{newman_evaluation_1987}.
 In this work, we focus on the wavelike term.

 Applying this Green's function, the induced potential of a source-patch $\mathcal{P}$ is